SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

 4. **Experience**

     Has the student demonstrated that they have the ability to work with sunpy's code?
-    Does the student have reasonable evidence they’ve competently done something relevant to this before?
+    Does the student have reasonable evidence they've competently done something relevant to this before?

     Required:
     * A GitHub profile